PokemonGoers/Catch-em-all/README.md

 In `./ionic2` run

-`npm install -g cordova ionic@beta` to install ionic and cordova
+`npm install -g cordova ionic@beta typings` to install ionic and cordova

 `npm install` to install packages

+`typings install` to install typings

 `ionic serve` to start server